-IMF cuts global growth forecast, cites Trump’s tariffs
+IMF cuts global growth forecast by 0.5 percentage point, cites Trump tariffs

 Washington had announced so-called reciprocal tariffs on dozens of countries, including a 26% “discounted” levy on India, on April 2.

-Trump had repeatedly said he intended to impose a reciprocal tax on India, among others, citing high tariffs the countries impose on foreign goods.
+Trump had repeatedly said he intended to impose a reciprocal tax on India, among others, citing what he claims are high tariffs other countries impose on American goods.
 He had already imposed tariffs on a range of products from Canada, Mexico and China.

 On April 9, Trump reduced the duties on imports from countries other than China to 10% for 90 days, to provide time for trade negotiations.
 On Tuesday, he also hinted at reducing tariffs on Chinese goods.